MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/hyperlinks.md

 ---
-Description: Hyperlinks navigate the user to another part of the app, to another app, or launch a specific uniform resource identifier (URI) using a separate browser app.
+description: Hyperlinks navigate the user to another part of the app, to another app, or launch a specific uniform resource identifier (URI) using a separate browser app.
 title: Hyperlinks
 ms.assetid: 74302FF0-65FC-4820-B59A-718A765EF7F0
 label: Hyperlinks